gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "As I just said, that won't be necessary," Indy replied tartly.
 "Let's just get everyone warmed up and fed, shall we?
-It's an hour until sunset---we'll put your dead to rest and then we can all get some sleep and sort this out in the morning."
+It's an hour until sunset—we'll put your dead to rest and then we can all get some sleep and sort this out in the morning."

 The *tralpa* drew himself up.